Skip to main content

 BigQuery

-Connect SealMetrics to Google BigQuery to unlock advanced SQL analysis, custom reporting, and seamless integration with your data warehouse and BI tools.
+Connect Sealmetrics to Google BigQuery to unlock advanced SQL analysis, custom reporting, and seamless integration with your data warehouse and BI tools.

 Why BigQuery?

-SealMetrics dashboards cover the most common analytics needs.
+Sealmetrics dashboards cover the most common analytics needs.
 But when you need to go deeper, BigQuery gives you:

 • Custom SQL queries on aggregated traffic, page, and conversion data